NewbieXvwu/ORM-Insider/readme.md

 ### Restoring Windows Insider Program to default options

-To restore *`Windows Insider Program`* to default settings simply choose `Stop receiving Insider Preview builds` in `ORM-Insider Script`.
+To restore *`Windows Insider Program`* to default settings simply choose `Stop receiving Insider Preview builds` in `OfflineInsiderEnroll Script`.
 You will get prompted to reboot, because this option will disable *`Microsoft Flight Signing`*.

 ## How does this work?